 The average service technician is overweight, stressed out, and fueled by legal stimulants.
 Coffee, cigarettes, and monster drinks have replaced the staple of a good breakfast and rest.
-ALSO READ: 8 REASONS WHY TECHS SHOULD START VAPING AND QUIT SMOKING
+ALSO READ: 8 REASONS WHY TECHS SHOULD QUIT SMOKING

 This unhealthy combination is an absolute recipe for disaster, and it’s killing our service techs.